rubyjs/libv8/README.md

 If you can fix the [Makefile](https://github.com/fractaloop/libv8/blob/master/lib/libv8/Makefile) so that it correctly compiles for your platform, we'll pull it right in!

+{FIXME: Add instructions about how to compile v8 for your platform}

 ### About

 This project spun off of [therubyracer](http://github.com/cowboyd/therubyracer) which depends on having